ibm-cloud-docs/databases-for-redis/ts-connect-common-errors.md

 ## Error 1: Connection to master lost message

-{{site.data.keyword.databases-for-redis}} works with 2 member (Master+replica) and 3 sentinels.
+{{site.data.keyword.databases-for-redis}} works with 2 member (Master+replica) and 3 Sentinels.
 There could be various reasons for `connection to master lost` message.
-Some of those are as follows:
+Some of those reasons are as follows:

 a.
-Because of lower IOPS, master is busy and does not respond to sentinels, which returns this error message in LogDNA.
+Because of lower IOPS, master is busy and does not respond to Sentinels, which returns this error message in LogDNA.

 b.
-Because of network latency, sentinels are unable to communicate with master.
+Because of network latency, Sentinels are unable to communicate with master.

 c.
 Scheduled maintenance activities

 d.
 Minor version upgardes

-Solutions:
+### Solutions:
 {: tsResolve}

 a.
 Increase timeout to > 30 sec.
 Or make it user configurable at {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}}.

 b.
 Increase disk size.
 1GB equals 10 IOPS.

 c.
 Move to dedicated cores so that noisy neighbours issue is not there.

 d.
 Increase RAM size.

 e.
 RETRY logic is a must.

 f.
-Replica will be promoted to master automatically after few seconds.
+The replica will be promoted to master automatically after few seconds.

 {{site.data.keyword.IBM}} {{site.data.keyword.databases-for}} does not perform any activity on MASTER node.
-If needed, all activities are taken on replica node, which is then promoted to Master.
+If needed, all activities are taken on replica node, which is then promoted to master.
 {: note}

 Databases are set to wait for 30 seconds to find the master node, before replica promotion occurs.